 - Provide an academic and educational atmosphere and opportunity for law students to study Federal, State, and Native Nation laws affecting Native Nations and their citizens.

 - Provide legal assistance on uniquely Native Nation legal matters.

 - Encourage and assist Native American students in obtaining a well-rounded legal education focusing not only on Federal Indian Law, but all fields and specialties in the law, including myriad unique legal matters confronting Native Nations.

 "Advance the Wisconsin Idea by connecting Law in Action to Native Nations and Native organizations throughout Wisconsin and the nation, and to indigenous peoples throughout the world."

 - Improve access to the legal system.

-- Broaden connections with American Indian Tribes and Organizations.
+- Broaden connections with Native Nations and Native Organizations.

-- Promote a government-to-government relationship between the State of Wisconsin and American Indian Tribes that is a model for others to emulate.
+- Promote a government-to-government relationship between the State of Wisconsin and Native Nations that is a model for others to emulate.

 The Center's guiding principles are:

 - Government-to-Government relations between the United States and Wisconsin and Native Nations